EarMaster/home-assistant-freshair-climate-monitor/README.md

 ## 🌟 Features

 - **Proactive Outdoor Analysis**: Recommends opening/closing when outdoor conditions are better/worse than inside
+- **Window State Change Detection**: Triggers when windows open/close and optimal climate is achieved
+- **Clear Notification Support**: Detects optimal conditions for clearing alerts or restarting AC
 - **Flexible Threshold Configuration**: Use direct values or input_number helpers for centralized control
 - **Multiple Opening Support**: Monitor multiple doors and windows per room
 - **Rich Action Context**: Detailed variables for sophisticated automation responses
 - **Optional Actions**: Set up monitoring first, add actions later - no actions required initially
 - **Robust Error Handling**: Graceful handling of sensor unavailability and edge cases

+## 🆕 What's New in Version 1.2.0

+**Window State Change Detection**: The blueprint now responds to actual window and door state changes, not just environmental conditions.
+This means:

+- **Smart Window Opening Detection**: When you open a window and it actually helps improve your climate, you'll get positive feedback
+- **Smart Window Closing Detection**: When you close windows and it helps maintain optimal conditions, you'll get confirmation
+- **Clear Trigger**: A new "clear" trigger fires when optimal climate conditions are achieved - perfect for clearing persistent notifications or automatically restarting AC systems

+**Enhanced Automation Possibilities**: These new triggers enable more sophisticated automations like:
+- Clearing climate alerts when you take beneficial actions
+- Automatically adjusting HVAC systems when natural ventilation becomes effective
+- Providing positive reinforcement when you make good climate decisions
+- Detecting when it's safe to restart air conditioning after natural ventilation

+**Backward Compatibility**: All existing configurations continue to work unchanged - the new triggers are purely additive.

 ## 🧠 Intelligent Operation Modes